Homaoa/Regression-for-a-Bike-Sharing-Data-Set/README.md

 For the Humidity variable which is a continuous variable, I replaced the NaN values with the mean of the other observations.
 For Casual and Registered variables since they make the target variable, I decided to remove the observations with missing values.
 In the rest of the data cleaning and preparing process, I also changed the name of the variables, defined new variable, and change the type of variables which their types were not correct.

+EDA :
+In the Exploratory Data Analysis (EDA) part, I used histograms, bar charts, box charts and scatter plots to investigate the variables and their relation through visualization.
+I have also used statistical methods such as correlation and ANOVA to check the relation between the target variable (TotalBikes) and other variables.